 Maleda Kunkle joined Coppell High School in 1998.
 She has previously directed plays and taught classes in Speech Communication, English, and Academic Decathlon.
 She currently teaches World History and Leadership and coaches our Coppell Interpretation Team.
 Ms. Kunkle and her team have won numerious awards as they participate every other weekend at tournments throughout the DFW metroplex in competitive theater.
 The competition areas include Duet, Duo, Dramtic Interp, Humourous Interp, Poetry and Prose, etc. This class is highly recommended for those who are wanting to major in theater in college as she gives great one on one coaching.
 Ms. Kunkle looks forward to a competitive season.

 Adam C Wright is a Dallas, Texas native composer, vocal arranger, orchestrator, and performer.
 Since 1997 he has music directed for theater, including the US Premieres of Soho Cinders and Closer to Heaven at Uptown Players.
 He also served as copyist, music director and conductor for concert readings of the new musical Facing East in Dallas and London.
-Other credits include the regional premieres of End of the Rainbow; The Nance; Hello Again; bare: a pop opera; Altar Boyz; and Zanna Don't! at Uptown Players.
+Other credits include the regional premieres of End of the Rainbow; The Nance; Hello Again;bare: a pop opera; Altar Boyz; and Zanna Don't! at Uptown Players.
 Other favorite projects include Maury Yeston's Phantom; Into the Woods; The Adventures of Flat Stanley; and The Rocky Horror Show.
 As a composer, projects include Another Night at the Crescent, Fire and Blood, A Taste of Beauty, Project Youth, Isabella's Treasure, the US Southwestern regional premiere of The Nance, and stage adaptations of If a Frog Had Wings and Unlucky Lolabug, children's books by Beth Ryan and Michael Albee.
 He is an evaluator and affiliate for the new works festival MainStreet Musicals.
-In 2016, he founded Pathological Performing Arts, a group which develops and workshops new works.
+His Orchestrations and Vocal Arrangements have been used by many vocalists in DFW and NYC.

-Whitney is the resident choreographer for the Theatre and Choir department at CHS.
-Other choreography credits include; Bye Bye Birdie, West Side Story, Beauty and the Beast, The Music Man (FUMC Coppell), Grease (Denton Community Theatre), Hairspray, Seussical (Colleyville Heritage).
+Whitney is the resident choreographer for the Theatre and Choir departments at CHS.
+Other choreography credits include; West Side Story, Beauty and the Beast, Seussical, Mary Poppins, and The Little Mermaid (FUMC Coppell), Grease (Denton Community Theatre), Hairspray, Seussical (Colleyville Heritage).
 No stranger to the stage, Whitney has been singing and dancing for most of her life.
 Some of her more recent roles include Ensemble in Dirty Rotten Scoundrels, Ulla in The Producers, Norma Cassidy in Victor!Victoria!
-(Uptown Players), Ensemble in Pippin, Patsy in Crazy For You, Alaura and Carla in City of Angels (Theatre Three), Ensemble in Oklahoma and Nine (Lyric Stage), and Charity in Sweet Charity, (Watertower.)
+(Uptown Players), Ensemble in Pippin, Patsy in Crazy For You, Alaura and Carla in City of Angels (Theatre Three), Ensemble in Oklahoma, Nine (Lyric Stage), and Charity in Sweet Charity, (Watertower.)
 Whitney lives in Denton with her wife, 2 cats, and dog, Buddy.

 Isaac Leaverton is a voice and music practitioner in the Dallas area.
 In the fall of 2016, he completed his Master’s Degree in a vocal pedagogy program at the Guildford School of Acting in England, where also performed as an active member of the London Symphony Chorus.
 A native to Ohio, Isaac studied at Capital University’s Conservatory of Music where he earned a Bachelor’s of Music in Vocal Music Education with an emphasis in Organ Studies.
 Specializing in musical theatre and choral music, Isaac has worked internationally as a music director, choral director, accompanist, and dialect coach with various schools, companies and organizations.
 His Dallas credits include: Laugh, Adding Machine (Theatre Three); Broadway Our Way, Titanic, La Cage aux Folles, The Full Monty (Uptown Players).
 Isaac is excited to join the CHS Theatre Department as a music director and singing coach.